sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

     Get-AzureADUser
     ```

-7. To assign a common temporary password to all new users, run the following command and replace the TempPW with the password that you would like to provide to your users.
+7. To assign a common temporary password to all new users, run the following command and replace the << enter.. >> with the password that you would like to provide to your users.

     ```
     $PasswordProfile = New-Object -TypeName Microsoft.Open.AzureAD.Model.PasswordProfile